Frequently Asked Questions

 What will I find on the Festival grounds?

 Everything you need is here at the festival.
-Enjoy tasty Jewish and Mediterranean food, check out how the professional chefs prepare your favorite dishes, enjoy live music throughout the afternoon, shop for unique gifts and services, and let the kids be entertained with interactive arts, crafts and Earth Day activities.
+Enjoy tasty Jewish and Mediterranean food, check out how the professional chefs prepare your favorite dishes, enjoy live music and dancing throughout the afternoon, shop for unique gifts and services, and let the kids be entertained with interactive arts and crafts.
 The Festival is located on the campus of Temple Adat Shalom (15905 Pomerado Road, Poway) and activities occur both indoors and outdoors.
-A large tent will contain the Live Music Stage and provide comfortable shaded outdoor seating with tables so you can sit down and relax while you sample some delicious food your grandmother used to make.
+A large tent will contain the live music and will provide comfortable shaded outdoor seating with tables so you can sit down and relax while you sample some delicious food your grandmother would have made.

 Back to Top